- Manitoba had 23 hatching egg producers and 118 registered broiler (meat) chicken producers.

 Broiler Hatching Eggs

 - Hatching egg producers are paid based on the number of saleable chicks.
-The producer price as of December 31, 2016 was 53.3 cents for every saleable chick.
-This is 0.3 cents lower than the previous year.
+The producer price as of December 31, 2017 was 53.8 cents for every saleable chick.
+This is 0.5 cents higher than the previous year.

 - Manitoba had 4 hatcheries.